 - Review and resolve the issues in Salesforce and in Integration

-Scenarios/Questions to think about the Data Migration activity
+Scenarios/Questions to think about the Data Migration in salesforce activity

 - There may be coded value in the backend for certain field values i.e. different values in frontend and backend for the same field e.g. Country is shown as India on the frontend but is registered as IN at the backend.